-Minor changes can make a big difference, especially when it come to railing.
-With Superior offering different modifications and designs, what exactly makes these two variations the same and different?
+Minor changes can make a big difference, especially when it comes to railing.
+With Superior offering different modifications and designs, what exactly makes these two variations similar and different?

-Finding the difference between two similar products can sometimes be easy, just think of the difference between a cheeseburger and hamburger (hint, it’s the cheese that makes them different).
-However, some are a bit harder to distinguish the differences in, and we don’t need to look any further than a few of Superior’s product offerings.
+Finding the difference between two similar products can sometimes be easy, just think of the difference between a hamburger and a cheeseburger (hint, it’s the cheese that makes them different).
+Some, however, are a bit more difficult to distinguish the differences and we don’t need to look any further than a few of Superior’s product offerings.

-Just like a hamburger being compared to a cheeseburger, there ae plenty of similarities between the two.
-The bun, meat, and toppings can all be the same but the one variation is what makes them different in their own unique way.
-This is also true when looking at Superior Aluminum’s Series 9000 and 9100 railing or Series 2000 and 2100 cable railing.
-The similarities are obvious, they both are made of aluminum, have square pickets or cable as their infills, and meet standard safety guidelines.
+Just like a hamburger being compared to a cheeseburger, there are plenty of similarities between Superior Aluminum’s Series 9000 (9P) and 9100 (9S) railing or Series 2000 (9C) and 2100 (9CS) cable railing.
+These similarities are obvious; they both are made of aluminum, have square pickets or cable as their infills, and meet standard safety guidelines.
 In fact, 95% of the components are the exact same when comparing the two side by side!
 So that leads us to the question, what is different?
 What is the “cheese”?